You are a living machine, requiring daily maintenance.

 We are all pressed for time.
 Learn that you don’t have to wait for the perfect schedule to take care of your health and fitness.
 Learn how to incorporate it into your day, right now.
 Learn to take control of your well-being with the time that you do have.

 At the time I had just spent months experimenting with High Intensity Interval Training and thought it was fantastic.
-As I explored further I realized what I found so meaningful was not the High Intensity part but rather the short intervals.
+Exploring further, I realized what I found so meaningful was not the High Intensity part but rather the short intervals.
 Training in this way helped me to dismiss the old concept of long duration for health and fitness.
 By 2013, I actually stopped doing HIIT and converted my daily body maintenance practice into a very short morning stretching routine, followed by 30 minutes of swim drills and stretching (3 times per week) on other days I would go for a brisk walk in the woods for about the same amount of time, followed by an evening, before bed short stretching routine – always with the emphasis on body alignment.
 During the day I naturally kept active but like everyone else (it seems), I spent a lot of time driving and sitting or standing in front of a computer screen.
 But what I carried away from HIIT was the concept and self-discipline to actually take charge of time.
 TIME!
 So simple but so difficult to master.
 What I was able to achieve in the cumulative 20 second intervals actually changed and shaped my body and health in a way that I would not have imagined had I not experimented for myself.
 So I carried that concept forward into everyday, mundane chores.
 I learned to be idle no more (well, not all the time!)
 HIIT taught me how to become more effective and efficient with time, whether I catch a stretch here or there, tidy the house, send an email, read a few pages, etc. and know that it really does add up.
 The cumulative effect is huge and meaningful and worth the seconds of time.

-However, now having gone beyond (once again), I have been reading the work of biomechanist Katy Bowman, MS. Katy where were you when I was studying Kinesiology?
+However, now having continued to explore, I have been reading the work of biomechanist Katy Bowman, MS. Katy where were you when I was studying Kinesiology?
 Right probably in high school.
 I would have to wait until Katy Bowman wrote her three books, developed her website full of DVD’s and downloadable educational “Alignment Snacks” (so cute, affordable and genius!).
 She gives us the information we need in order to move our bodies correctly, which eliminates chronic pain.
 Understand the biomechanics of movement and we will stop carrying around the mysteries of aching joints and illness, being at the mercy of physicians, surgeons, Personal Trainers etc. Learn to become your own fitness instructor and reclaim the personal part of personal training!
 ‘Know thyself’.

 With an efficient and effective practice of daily body maintenance each day you can achieve improved health and fitness.
 You can read my bio here to learn how I arrived at this point.